 Movimento da maréMarés crescentes e descendentes

 English (Traduzir este texto em Português): Good during bigger swells when D Street is closing out, and when Swamis is way too crowded.
-Even during really good swells on a warm sunny winter day you will have plenty of waves to yourself.
+Even during really good swells on a warm sunny winter day you will have plenty of people to compete with.
 Lefts are long and fun.
-Takeoffs going left are slow and muschy, but keep pumping the wave, and a fun inside rampy section will open up.
+Takeoffs going left are slow and muschy, but keep pumping the wave, and you might make it over the flat spots.
 Rights are a little steeper.
-They offer shorter rides, but outside they are much more workable then the lefts but there is no inside section because there is a deep channel south of the break.
+They offer shorter rides, but outside they are much more workable then the lefts but there is no inside section because there is an unreliable channel south of the break.

 On Smaller summer&#47;fall days.
 It can get really fun very similar to San Onofre wave.
 Much better for longboarders when under 6ft

 English (Traduzir este texto em Português): If it gets really big, Boneyards is one of the first spots I check.
 There is a lookout at K street that gives perfect views of Swamis and Boneyards, but no access from here.
 It breaks best mid tide or going to low.
-It is usually not crowded because no one wants to take the time to walk all the way from D Street, and when Swamis is firing, it is hard to walk past a perfect right to the overlooked left, but it is worth it.
+It is usually crowded, and when Swamis is firing, it is hard to walk past a perfect right to the overlooked left, but it is sometimes worth it.

 There are rights as well much shorter but still fun.

 English (Traduzir este texto em Português): Fun, easy spot.
-Much less crowed than any other break because of the walk to get there but it can get good with little crowd.
+Sometimes less crowed than other breaks because of the walk to get there but it can get good and very crowded.